bkapolicefund/server-security/README.md

 HARDWARE SECURITY

 Hardware must be locked if possible in a cage in the datacenter and nobody should be allowed near your server but you.
-You must not type in the password to your server at the console unless you put a coat over your head and keayboard as most DC's have video cameras inside the server rooms.
+You must not type in the password to your server at the console unless you put a coat over your head and keyboard as most DC's have video cameras inside the server rooms.

 SOFTWARE SECURITY